Shaier/Groundhog/README.md

 I collected the average daily temperatures of my city (Portland, Oregon) from the past 6 years (April 1st 2013 to Dec 31 2018) by making several requests to [NOAA](https://www.noaa.gov/).
 I then trained a recurrent neural network (LSTM type) on the data (after preprocessing it and making it neat) to make predictions.
-As you can see in the image above, the results were quite impressive (my girlfriend even thought that the model was trained on the testing data beforehand).
+As you can see in the image above, the results were quite impressive.